blue bulletin from bcidaho

 There are two important tests that can help screen the health of your kidneys:

-• A urine albumin-creatinine ratio (uACR) test to look for protein in urine
+• A urine test: a urine albumin-creatinine ratio (uACR) test looks for protein in urine

-• An estimated glomerular filtration rate (eGFR) test to evaluate how well your kidneys are filtering waste
+• A blood test: an estimated glomerular filtration rate (eGFR) test evaluates how well your kidneys are filtering waste

 You should get each of these tests yearly to make sure your kidneys are healthy.
 Regular screening can also help catch any kidney issues early, when they are easier to treat.